matrix-org/matrix-spec-proposals/proposals/4140-expiring-events-with-keep-alive-endpoint.md

 ## Proposal

-Events can contain a `m.will_expire: "running" | "expired" | "ended"` field.
+Events can contain a `"m.will_expire": "running" | "expired" | "ended"` field.
-This is an enum marking the event as expired `m.will_expire: "expired" | "ended"` or still alive `m.will_expire: "running"`.
+This is marking the event as expired `"m.will_expire": "expired" | "ended"` or as still alive `"m.will_expire": "running"`.
-This field lives outside the ciphertext content (hence it also works for encrypted events) and is set via the usual `PUT` request if the content contains the additional `m.will_expire: 10` field (similar how it is done with relations), with the desired timeout duration in seconds.
+This field lives outside the ciphertext content (hence it also works for encrypted events) and is set via the usual `PUT` request if the content contains the additional `"m.will_expire": 10` field (similar how it is done with relations), with the desired timeout duration in seconds.

 Request